TransMorph: Transformer for unsupervised medical image registration: Methods

 \end{linenomath} where $\mathbf{p}$ denotes the voxel location, and $\Omega$ represents the image domain.

-Another similarity metric is the local normalized cross-correlation between $I_f$ and $I_m$: \begin{linenomath}
+Another similarity metric used was the local normalized cross-correlation between $I_f$ and $I_m$: \begin{linenomath}

-\end{linenomath} where $\bar{I}_f(\mathbf{p})$ and $\bar{I}_m(\mathbf{p})$ denotes the mean voxel value within the local window of size $n^3$ centered at voxel $\mathbf{p}$, and $n=9$ in our experiments. \paragraph{Deformation Field Regularization} Optimizing the similarity metric solely would encourage $I_m\circ\phi$ to be visually as close as possible to $I_f$.
+\end{linenomath} where $\bar{I}_f(\mathbf{p})$ and $\bar{I}_m(\mathbf{p})$ denotes the mean voxel value within the local window of size $n^3$ centered at voxel $\mathbf{p}$.
+We used $n=9$ in the experiments. \paragraph{Deformation Field Regularization} Optimizing the similarity metric alone would encourage $I_m\circ\phi$ to be visually as close as possible to $I_f$.
 The resulting deformation field $\phi$, however, might not be smooth or realistic.
-To impose smoothness in the deformation field, a regularizer $\mathcal{R}(\phi)$ is added to the loss function. $\mathcal{R}(\phi)$ encourages the displacement value in a location to be similar to the values in its neighboring locations.
-Here, we experimented with two regularizers for $\mathcal{R}(\phi)$.
-The first is the diffusion regularizer \cite{balakrishnan2019voxelmorph}: \begin{linenomath}
+To impose smoothness in the deformation field, a regularizer $\mathcal{R}(\phi)$ was added to the loss function. $\mathcal{R}(\phi)$ encourages the displacement value in a location to be similar to the values in its neighboring locations.
+Here, we experimented with two regularizers.
+The first was the diffusion regularizer~\cite{balakrishnan2019voxelmorph}: \begin{linenomath}